No Win, No Fee Optician Negligence Claims

 Most claims we handle are made through a conditional agreement, more typically referred to as a No Win No Fee* claim.
 If we believe your claim has a good likelihood of a positive outcome – that is, that you will receive compensation, then we will offer you this option as a way of funding your compensation request.

-We are happy to go through the various funding options before you decide whether to start a claim, so call today to arrange a free, no-obligation consultation with one of our legal advisors.
+We are happy to go through the various funding options before you decide whether to start a claim, so call today to arrange a free, no-obligation conversation with one of our agents.

 Medical Negligence Claims FAQ